ucla-data-archive/bash-shell-notes/bash-notes.md

 ```

 * this pipe and filter programming model is important conceptually
+* let's review what we covered via this image:
+![](http://swcarpentry.github.io/shell-novice/fig/redirects-and-pipes.svg)

 - note: you only enter the original files once!
-- let's review what we covered via this image:

-![](http://swcarpentry.github.io/shell-novice/fig/redirects-and-pipes.svg)

 ### Nelle's pipeline (skip for time):